tsdat/tsdat/docs/tutorials/vap_pipelines.md

         return mask
 ```

-Finally, this pipeline can be run by
+Finally, this pipeline can be run by:

 ```bash
 python runner.py vap pipelines/vap_waves_raw/pipeline.yaml --begin 20230801.000000 --end 20230802.000000
 ```

 ## VAP Pipeline fetching Multiple Datastreams (*vap_wave_stats*)

-The *vap_wave_stats* pipeline takes the wave estimations from *vap_wave_raw* and
+The *vap_wave_stats* pipeline takes the wave estimations from *vap_wave_raw* and interpolates the GPS and SST
-interpolates the GPS and SST measurements onto the wave timestamps.
-This pipeline also
+measurements onto the wave timestamps.
+This pipeline also adds a new coordinate for a new data variable that is
-adds a new coordinate for a new data variable that is calculated in the code hooks.
+calculated in the code hooks.

 ### Configuration Files

-In our dataset configuration files, we want to copy-paste in all of the variables from
+In our dataset configuration files, we want to copy-paste in all of the variables from the respective dataset
-the respective dataset configurations.
-In this pipeline, we also include a slew of
+configurations.
+In this pipeline, we also include a slew of metadata variables in accordance with Integrated Ocean
-metadata variables in accordance with Integrated Ocean Observing System (IOOS)
+Observing System (IOOS) standards.
-standards.

-In our pipeline configuration file, we make sure to add the datastreams that we want
-this VAP to pull from.
-In this case, we're fetching data from the "vap_waves_raw"
+In our pipeline configuration file, we make sure to add the datastreams that we want this VAP to pull from.
+In this
-pipeline and the GPS and SST pipelines from the *spotter* ingest pipeline.
+case, we're fetching data from the "vap_waves_raw" pipeline and the GPS and SST pipelines from the *spotter* ingest
+pipeline.

 ```yaml
 classname: pipelines.vap_wave_stats.pipeline.VapWaveStats